Beeran Gali

-Beeran Gali (also known as Biran Gali or Baran Gali) is a Union Council of Abbottabad District, in Khyber-Pakhtunkhwa province of Pakistan. located approximately 20 km from Abbottabad city.
+Beeran Gali (also known as Biran Gali or Baran Gali) is a union council of Abbottabad District,Limited Environmental Assessment for Rural Housing in Earthquake affected Area in the Khyber Pakhtunkhwa province of Pakistan.
+It is located approximately 20 km from Abbottabad city.

 History

-In the 1890s Beeran Gali, referred to as Beerun Gulee, was mentioned by British geologist Charles Stewart Middlemiss when he was doing a survey of the area as part of his geological fieldwork in Hazara for the colonial era Geological Survey of India.
+In the 1890s.
+Beeran Gali, also referred to as Beerun Gulee, was mentioned by British geologist Charles Stewart Middlemiss when he was doing a survey of the area as part of his geological fieldwork in Hazara for the colonial-era Geological Survey of India.

 Topography

 The area is situated between two mountains, Thandiani and Miranjani.
 It is located at 34°11'40N 73°21'50E and has an average elevation of 2176 metres (7142 feet) above sea-level.

 Subdivisions

 The Union Council is subdivided into the following areas: